Anti-social Behaviour Act 2003: Dispersal zones

 Between January 2004 and October 2014, Part IV ("Dispersal of groups etc.") gave the police powers to disperse groups of two or more persons in any public place if their presence "has resulted, or is likely to result, in any members of the public being intimidated, harassed, alarmed or distressed".
 There was also a power for a police officer (or PCSO) to accompany any unaccompanied person of under 16 to their home between the hours of 9 pm and 6 am.
 Section 30 did not apply to lawful pickets, although the human rights implications had been considered by the courts on a number of occasions.
 The power for police to remove a child under s30 was permissive, not coercive.

-Part IV was repealed in October 2014 by Anti-Social Behaviour, Crime and Policing Act 2014 Sch.11(1) para 41(c).
+Part IV was repealed in October 2014 by Sch.11(1) para 41(c) of the Anti-social Behaviour, Crime and Policing Act 2014.

 Firearms

 Part V ("Firearms") amends the Firearms Act 1968 to make possession of an airgun or an imitation weapon in public an offence.
-The sale of imitation firearms was further limited by section 36 of the Violent Crime Reduction Act 2006 (VCRA) which made sale of realistic imitation firearms (RIF's) an offence.
-Various groups of people who legitimately use RIF's, for work or pleasure, can provide a seller with a defence against prosecution as provided for in section 37 of the VCRA.
+The sale of imitation firearms was further limited by section 36 of the Violent Crime Reduction Act 2006 (VCRA) which made sale of realistic imitation firearms (RIFs) an offence.
+Various groups of people who legitimately use RIFs, for work or pleasure, can provide a seller with a defence against prosecution as provided for in section 37 of the VCRA.
 These groups are set out in regulations made by the Secretary of State, and can be changed at any time.

 The environment

 Part VI ("The Environment") contains a selection of miscellaneous provisions.
 It gives councils power to serve a closure order on premises causing public nuisance by noise.
-Councils also now have the power to serve a graffiti removal notice on the person in control (usually the owner) of any surface that is street furniture (street furniture is, usually a telephone box, letterbox, bus stop) where graffiti has been applied, this legislation does not apply to private property.
+Councils also now have the power to serve a graffiti removal notice on the person in control (usually the owner) of any surface that is street furniture (such as a telephone box, post box or bus stop) where graffiti has been applied, this legislation does not apply to private property.
 There is a right of appeal to the magistrates court over such a notice, and one ground for appeal is that 'the defacement is neither detrimental to the amenity of the area nor offensive'.
 It makes the sale of aerosol paint to any person under 16 illegal.